White Widow CBG delta-8 THC Flower

-As one of the best-known strains in the world, White Widow CBG with delta 8 thc lives up to its reputation as a creativity-boosting, energizing varietal perfect for both day-time and evening use.
-Named for the abundance of white trichome crystals that cover its green, tapered buds, White Widow has long been a favorite of cannabis consumers for its ability to ease pain, boost moods, and increase energy.
+As one of the best-known strains in the world, White Widow CBG with delta-8 flower lives up to its reputation as a creativity-boosting, energizing varietal perfect for both day-time and evening use.
+Named for the abundance of white trichome crystals that cover its green, tapered buds, White Widow has long been a favorite of cannabis consumers.

 Originally created in a Dutch coffee house in the 1990s, White Widow is a cross between a Brazilian sativa plant and an indica from Southern India.
 The result is a resin-heavy hybrid whose uplifting and creativity-unlocking powers has become legendary.
 For consumers who crave a great time without the psychotropic effects of THC, Delta-8 White Widow CBG flower is the perfect option.

 Through a solvent-free process, the CBD is converted into Delta-8 THC distillate.
 The White Widow CBG is then glazed in delta 8 thc then kiefed and placed inside a pressurized container that bonds it to the White Widow CBG bud strain.
-The end product is a potent, smokable Delta 8 flower that turbocharges creativity and energy while stopping pain in its tracks.
+The end product is a potent, smokable Delta-8 flower.

 What is CBG?